shraddhatakmoge/DVC-tut/README.md

 # DVC-tut
-This repo impliments the idea of DVC tool
+This repo implements the idea of DVC tool